Generally speaking there are two types of connecting flights.

 When you have to wait at the airport for more than 3 hours, the airline, even low cost airlines, should provide you with free meal and 2 calls, e-mails or faxes.
 In case of an overnight delay free hotel accommodation should be provided.

-All passengers are eligible to receive this type of care.
+In Europe all passengers are eligible to receive this type of care.

 Europe in this case means - all EU Member States, Guadeloupe, French Guiana, Martinique, Reunion, Mayotte, Saint Martin (French Antilles), the Azores, Madeira, the Canary Islands, Iceland, Norway, and Switzerland.